 HIRE THE RIGHT AGENT

 Hiring the right real estate agent to sell your home is important.
-For those who are selling their home in Charlotte, NC we are happy to help.
 Buying and selling a home are two different things.
 As a first-time home seller, you may be tempted to give the listing to your friend or cousin in the next county an hour away.
 This is not a great idea and will not help to sell your house.
 You will be on the MLS but little else will be done to get your home sold.

 Hire an agent who is familiar with your neighborhood or community who regularly sells homes in the area.
 Interview at least three agents to see who you have a connection with, who you feel you can work with best.
 This is important as you'll be working together to get your home sold.